-Benchling supports printing labels for any box, plate, or container you track.
-There are three components to this:
+box, plate, container, or registered entity you track.
+There are three components to label printing:

 Set up label templates in Benchling

 You can upload ZPL (Zebra Programming Language) label template code into Benchling, which will allow you to print labels with information about items in Benchling.

 Benchling does not provide a label designer for you to use.
 Instead, it allows you to upload ZPL label templates, which you can design using a number of label design programs.
 Zebra Designer Pro (V3) is free and provided by Zebra, but any software that can produce ZPL should work.
 When designing your labels, you can use keywords that Benchling will recognize (see below) to pull in data related to the item on to the label.

 Note: Zebra Designer Pro is not compatible with macOS. if you have a Mac, you will need an emulator (eg.. a virtual box, PaperSpace or another program that generates ZPL files) to run the Zebra Designer software.